jaysujae/stat_calculator/README.md

 Then while calculating, when small number comes then we just add count of small number.
 For adding two group's statistics, I'll use this formula from wikipedia.
 ![formula absolute URL](https://wikimedia.org/api/rest_v1/media/math/render/svg/dd88631832bace8b86e5b41ffcfa78f50f1b6602)

+4. Can we support a sliding window ability as well ?
+Most direct method would be saving all data and re-calculating for each condition.
+(1ms, 100ms, 1s, 1m ...)
+But that would suffer from 1. memory limit and 2. re-calculation latency

+More better method would be having a buffer (deque) of and use of existing calculation.
+If a fixed time slot contains a fixed number of elements(meaning an element comes in every fixed amount of time), than we can simply have a fixed size deque, and then pop from front and push the new number back.
+In that case, size would be same.
+Therefore, mean(Xn) = mean(Xn-1) + (Xn - X(0)) / n and
+M(Xn) = M(Xn-1) + (xn - x0)(xn + x0 - xn - x(n-1))

+And then we can have many buckets for different time slot ( 1ms, 100ms, 1s, 5m ..), so we can support them quickly.

+Then to support a custom time slot, we can use adding two group's stat method.

+If we can't expect same number of elements coming in a fixed timeslot, then we can't use the formula above.
+So now time and element is indepedent, we need to have a separate function like, `GetLastStat(time, currentTime)`
+We can keep track of reasonable numbers, and stats, and use adding method above.

+So like, we we'll keep track of every 1s, 1ms, 1minute's stat.
+And if it's 00:05:30 and we want to get last 5minute's data, then we can add last 30 second's data + last 3 minutes' data + last 30 second's data.